tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 to hide behind the client-facing server without the client-facing server decrypting and reencrypting the connection.

-Conversely, assuming ECH records retrieved from DNS are authenticated, e.g., via DNSSEC or fetched from a trusted Recursive Resolver, spoofing a client-facing server operating in Split Mode is not possible.
-See
-{{plaintext-dns}} for more details regarding plaintext DNS.
+Conversely, assuming HTTPS records retrieved from DNS are authenticated, e.g., via DNSSECo, spoofing a client-facing server operating in Split Mode is not possible.
+See {{plaintext-dns}} for more details regarding plaintext DNS.

 Authenticating the ECHConfig structure naturally authenticates the included public name.
 This also authenticates any retry signals from the client-facing